Fed officials call for tougher regulation to prevent asset bubbles: FT

 “As soon as there’s a risk that hits, everybody flees and the Federal Reserve has to step in and bail out that market, and that’s crazy.
 And we need to take a hard look at that,” he said.

-Neither Rosengren nor Kashkari were immediately available to comment on the article published on Saturday.
+A representative of the Boston Federal Reserve confirmed Rosengren’s remarks made to the Financial Times, adding he was interviewed on Oct.
+8. Kashkari was not immediately available to comment on the article published on Saturday.

 Reporting by Kanishka Singh; Editing by Sonya Hepinstall